 Also at university, I met someone.
-Josh had never heard of Kill Hannah, and as you can imagine I soon changed that.
+He had never heard of Kill Hannah, and as you can imagine I soon changed that.
 I lent him all my CDs, and he fell in love with their music at the same time as he fell in love with me.
-We’ve been together for three years now.
-All that time, we’ve anticipated seeing them live together.
-He’s coming to Chicago.

-Well, Josh took one look at me said ‘we’re booking a flight.’
-So we did.
+My partner took one look at me said ‘we’re booking a flight.’
+And then we did.
 And this is one of the most insane things I have ever done.
 ‘You’re going all that way just to see a band?’ people keep asking.
 Yes, yes I am.
 But not just a band.
-I’m going because teenage Amy needs to.
+I’m going because teenage Amelia needs to.
 The dream of attending New Heart kept her sane, and I can’t rip that away from her.
-I’m going for Josh, so he can see them and we can sing to Crazy Angel together.
+I’m going for my partner, so he can see them and we can sing to Crazy Angel together.
 It’s one of my favourites now.
-Also, I get to visit a new place and talk to online friends in the flesh instead of through a screen.
+Also, I get to visit a new place and talk to online friends in the flesh instead of through a screen for the first time.
 Two of the most important things to me are travelling and people to travel with.
 Because of Kill Hannah, I have both of those.
 This is about so much more than music.

 Saying goodbye to Kill Hannah will be saying goodbye to a big part of my life.
 But I still have their music, and I am sure that no matter what I end up doing it will be a part of my future.
 Even after the band have gone, I can’t stop being KHK.
-It would be like asking me to stop being a writer, or a friend.
-Like I said, the KHK never give up on anything.
-And we’ll fight for our dreams until there’s nothing left of us.
+We’ll fight for our dreams, until there’s nothing left of us.